You don't need a permit if the shipping container is on your own property

 You need to position your shipping container safely:

-- Place it so that it’s not hazardous or a nuisance to any road or footpath user.
-(Otherwise you’ll need to remove it at your own cost.)
+- Place it so that it’s not hazardous or a nuisance to any road or footpath users.
+(Otherwise, Council may have to organise urgent removal.)

-- Make sure it has white markings and reflective markings so it can be seen at night – depending on the location, you may also need to make sure it is illuminated at night.
+- Make sure it has reflective markings so it can be seen clearly at night – depending on the location, extra illumination may be necessary.

-- white and reflective markers (100mm x 100mm minimum) facing oncoming traffic
+- It must have white and reflective markers (100 mm x 100 mm minimum) facing oncoming traffic

-- Place it away from manhole covers and access points to underground services or fire hydrants.
+- Place it at least 1 metre away from manhole covers and access points to underground services or fire hydrants.

-- Place it wholly on the road (not partially on kerb edge or footpath), using blocks if needed for levelling.
+- Place it fully on the road (not partially on kerb edge or footpath), ensuring the container is on timber planks in all instances.

-- Leave at least 4m of clear road between it and the outside edge of the car park on the opposite side of the road so that emergency services can get through if they need to.
+- Leave at least 4 metres of clear road between it and the outside edge of the car park on the opposite side of the road so that emergency services can get through if they need to.

-- Leave at least 1m between it and driveway access points so that vehicles can easily go in and out.
+- Leave at least 1 metre between it and driveway access points so that vehicles can easily go in and out.

 We can ask for the shipping container to be moved or relocated at any time if it is hazardous or a nuisance.
 If you don’t comply when we ask you to move the shipping container, we may move it at your expense.